jahn18/ML-Music-Sheet-Classifier/README.md

 Constraints:
 - The score must be [monophonic](https://www.collinsdictionary.com/dictionary/english/monophonic).
-- Make sure the input image is clear and cropped properly.
+- Make sure the input image is clear and properly cropped.

 ### Example Usage:
   1. Input the sample.png image provided in the sample_image directory.